beatrice57/penn-parsed-corpus-of-historical-yiddish/README.rst

 The staff of the Oriental Reading Room at the British Library in London:

-- M Nolan
+- M. Nolan
-- G Rawlings
+- G. Rawlings
-- P Stocks
+- P. Stocks
-- N Vail
+- N. Vail

 The staff of the YIVO Institute for Jewish Research in New York: